ryan-n-gay/edgerouter-automation/README.md

 ## Features

 Below are the features that this playbook is capable of configuring on the EdgeRouter.

 ### AD Block

+### DNSmasq

+This Role will configure all of the settings need for DNSmasq on your EdgeRouter.This is will also issue the setting needed to set static mappings as well as create the DNS entries needed to easily access your network devices via DNS name instead of IP.
+This feature is also needed for the AD Block feature to work properly.

 ### Dynamic DNS